UCIDataScienceInitiative/LearningWithPython/NeuralNetworkBasics.md

 *Figure from Wikipedia*

-## Backpropagation
+## Back-propagation

-The backpropagation algorithm calculates the gradient with chain rule recursively.
+The back-propagation algorithm calculates the gradient with chain rule recursively.

 <img src="/figures/chainrule.png" width="80%">